-The Niccolò P. team spent 15 months (and 9 prototypes) perfecting the pattern and sourcing the natural materials for our structured polo shirts - the perfect 'Friday Polo'.
+The Niccolò P. team spent 15 months (and countless prototypes) perfecting the pattern and sourcing the natural materials for our structured polo shirts - the perfect 'Friday Polo Shirt'.
 We eliminated the shortcomings commonly found in other polos such as curling/shapeless collars, plastic or imitation mother-of-pearl buttons which crack easily, run-of-the-mill cottons and the boxy fit common in many heritage brands.
 With flat-felled seams, a stand collar and 'set-on' placket giving the shirt its unique 'structured' appearance, the result is a polo shirt with bespoke shirt-like attention to detail made using the smoothest cottons; a polo which always feels great and is destined to become a staple in your wardrobe.

 West Indian Sea Island: The World's Rarest Cotton

 Certified by the West Indian Sea Island Cotton Association, Sea Island cotton is only found in the British West Indies where the Caribbean climate is ideal for its growth.
 The fibres are picked by hand and processed in a traditional method; the result is an unmatchable soft touch and silky texture.
 With an average staple length of 50mm its fibres are 20% longer than any other type of fine cotton.